Expert step-by-step instruction for water heater troubleshooting and repairing hot water heater problems such as no hot water.

-Also make sure the water heater isn’t leaking.
-If neither of these issues are the problem, flush the water heater tank to be sure mineral deposits are not reducing the heater’s efficiency.
+Also make sure your water heater doesn’t leak—check around its base for signs of water.
+If neither of these issues are the problem, flush the water heater tank to clear out mineral deposits.
+These reduce the heater’s efficiency.

-This is also a good time to test that the temperature-pressure relief valve, which keeps pressure from building up too much in the boiler, is in proper working order.
+Also test that the temperature-pressure relief valve, which keeps pressure from building up too much in the boiler.
 Lift or lower its handle.
 Water should drain from the overflow pipe.
 If it doesn’t work, see How to Replace a Water Heater TP Relief Valve.

 If these measures don’t do the job, the dip tube that supplies cold water to the tank may be broken or cracked.
 This plastic tube is supposed to direct cold water to the bottom of the water heater tank, but, if it breaks or splits, cold water pours in at the top of the tank and mixes with the hot water that is on its way to the hot water pipes.